ministryofjustice/nvvs-devops/architecture-decision-record/008-use-aws-elastic-container-registry.md

   ## Decision

-We will use AWS Elastic Container Registry to store our images as it integrates with CodePipelines and existing workflows and will remove the limits we have been hitting..
+We will use AWS Elastic Container Registry to store our images.
+- It integrates with CodePipelines and existing workflows and will remove the limits we have been hitting..